toradex/xnor-detection/README.md

 included.
 - [ ] Add the compiled Qt application to the image, dinamically linked to the XNOR.ai library.
-- [ ] Create aiutomatic means to update the library once provided by XNOR.ai.
+- [ ] Create automatic means to update the library once provided by XNOR.ai.